Does where you live matter?

 Hmm… no Momma’s boy jokes yet?
 I’m sure there will be some by the end of the post.
 Or, at least in the comment section.

-Meanwhile, I can see the appeal of a larger centre.
+Meanwhile, I can see the appeal of a larger center.
 Opportunities are definitely more plentiful, especially if you’re in a more specialized field.
 There’s always something to do in the evenings, and seemingly countless single members of the opposite sex – assuming you’re looking.
-Everything from medical facilities to libraries are generally better in larger centres than smaller ones.
+Everything from medical facilities to libraries is generally better in larger centers than smaller ones.
 There are all sorts of advantages to living in a big city.

 But, is it all worth it?
 Does it matter where you live?
 In many instances, I’d argue you’re better off living in a small town.
 Here’s why:

-The 2 large centres closest to me are Calgary and Edmonton.
-The house I live in, would be worth approximately $150-200k more than the house I live in here.
+The 2 large centers closest to me are Calgary and Edmonton.
+The house I live in would be worth approximately $150-200k more than the house I live in here.

 Yes, there are admittedly jobs that you can only find in big cities.
 If your job is the starting goaltender for the Calgary Flames, I’m pretty sure you’re stuck in Calgary.
 (You’re probably not too worried about the cost of living though) But what about if you’re a nurse, or a teacher, or any other job that pays pretty much the same across your province?
 Is the increased housing costs really worth the extra benefits of living in the city?